The hand embroidery fabric used for cross stitch differs from what you would pick for surface embroidery.

 hi, I have been following your fantastic Hardanger tutorials and I achieved really good results, thanks to your very clear instructions.
 It's definitely …

-Stitching on even weave linen Not rated yet
+stitching on linen Not rated yet

-I just purchased a pattern that is calling for stitch on 32 count, (I don't know what that means) Misty blue linen.
-I could not find this, so i purchased …
+I just purchased a pattern that is calling for stitch on 32 count (I don't know what that means) Misty blue linen.
+I could not find this, so I purchased …